How to Improve Your SEO in 2024 [14 Proven Tactics]

-Search Engine Optimization, or SEO, is one of the best ways to get visitors to your website and boost sales in 2020.
+Search engine optimization (SEO) remains one of the best ways to get visitors to your website and boost sales in 2024.
 That’s because more than half of trackable website traffic comes from organic search.

-But you might be wondering how you’re supposed to stand out from the crowd now that everybody and their grandmother is optimizing their websites for search.
+But you might be wondering how you’re supposed to stand out from the crowd now that everybody and their grandmother are optimizing their websites for search.

 Unfortunately, Google’s frequent search algorithm updates make it difficult to keep up with the best tactics and strategies.
 And with SEO becoming a standard part of digital marketing strategies for most businesses, competition is fierce.

-In this article, we’re going to help improve your SEO performance for 2021.
-You’ll learn several up-to-date best practices for crafting an effective SEO strategy for your business.
-Use these modern practices to reshape your SEO game and propel your business to the top of the search engine results page.
+Today, our goal is to help improve your SEO performance for 2024.
+You’ll learn several up-to-date best practices for crafting an effective SEO strategy to propel your site to the top of Google’s results.

-You have to update it.
+You have to work at it.
 Like, a lot.

-It’s also a great idea to repurpose old content, updating it as things change in your business and your industry.
+Content freshness is also an important consideration.
+It’s a good idea to periodically repurpose or rewrite old content to ensure it stays up-to-date.
 Just make sure you’re updating and not repeating.
 Google hates duplicate content.

 When marketing to your audience, you have to understand how they think, how they shop, and, most importantly, how they search.

-You should be able to understand what your target demographic is searching for on Google.
-That way, you can optimize your pages for those specific key terms.
+Once you understand what your target audience is searching for, you can optimize your pages for those specific key terms.

 Stellar user experience is essential when trying to get your website ranked highly on Google.